PrefectHQ/prefect/docs/concepts/automations.md

     )
 ```

-As with prior examples, composite triggers must be supplied with a list of underlying triggers.
-Note that only the outer trigger type needs to be prefixed with `Deployment` since the underlying triggers don't interface directly with the linked deployment or create separate automations:
+As with prior examples, composite triggers must be supplied with a list of underlying triggers:

 ```python
 from prefect import flow